zcrayman/tut-data/2/README.ftl.md

     <@snippet path="src/main/resources/ingredientsmap.js" prefix="/complete"/>

     <@snippet path="src/main/resources/ingredientsreduce.js" prefix="/complete"/>

+> **Note:** If you are using an IDE to run the tests, such as STS, you may need to update its compilation configuration to include *.js files.

 The test should now pass successfully.
 You can run all the tests by typing the following at the command line: